ArshT/ReiLLi/README.md

 ## Results
-The code was tested on the following algorithms:
+The code was tested on the following environments:
 - LunarLander-v2
 - Cartpole-v0
 - LunarLanderConitnuous-v2